What is a Trade Discount?

 Trade Discount Video

 This has been a guide to what is Trade Discount?
-Here we discuss Trade Discount definition, accounting treatment, journal entries along with examples.
-Here we also discuss the difference between Trade Discount and Cash Discount.
+Here we discuss Trade Discount definition, accounting treatment, journal entries along with examples and also its difference with Cash Discount.
 You may also have a look at the following articles:-